Wiggenhall St Mary Magdalen

-The Parish contains two centres of population: around the Parish Church in the North, and to the South of Crabhouse Priory in the far South, now known as Stowbridge, which also extends into neighbouring parishes.
+The parish contains two centres of population: around the parish church in the north, and to the south of Crabhouse Priory in the far south, now known as Stowbridge, which also extends into neighbouring parishes.

-John Howard, 1st Duke of Norfolk, KG, Earl Marshal (c.1425 – 22 August 1485) was the grandson of Sir John Howard of Wiggenhall.
+John Howard, 1st Duke of Norfolk, Earl Marshal (c.1425 – 22 August 1485) was the grandson of Sir John Howard of Wiggenhall.

 A tidal bore travels up the Great Ouse which is the area's most significant topographical feature.

 Magdalen Gate railway station was the name of the station on the Great Eastern Railway.